 Christmas in Tokyo: Illuminations, Treats, and City Magic for Families

-Tokyo doesn’t do Christmas like the West — it does it Tokyo-style: glittering streets, showstopping light displays, festive desserts, and a little urban romance folded neatly into a family day out.
+Tokyo doesn’t do Christmas like the West — it does it Tokyo-style: glittering streets, show stopping light displays, festive desserts, and a little urban romance folded neatly into a family day out.

 Christmas in Tokyo isn’t about sleigh bells and snowdrifts — it’s about the glow.
 From late November through December, entire districts transform into sparkling walkways, and even a short evening stroll can feel like stepping into a winter movie scene.
 It’s gentle, photogenic, and easy for families to explore without complicated planning.